-Choosing the Breakpoint \rightarrow Edit...
+Choosing the Breakpoint $\rightarrow$ Edit...
 (ALT, B, E) command opens the following dialog box:

-Breakpoint Lets you specify the address at which to set a breakpoint or Address a break macro.
+Breakpoint Lets you specify the address at which to set a breakpoint or Address

 Add Macro When selected, this specifies that a break macro should be included with the breakpoint.

 Macro Command Lets you specify the macro to be included with the breakpoint.

 Set Sets a breakpoint with or without a break macro at the specified address.

+Global Disable When select and Delete All simply disable simply disable simply disable simply disable when select simply disable simply disab deleted.

-Global Disable When selected, all existing breakpoints are deleted (not and Delete All simply disabled), and no new breakpoints can be added.
+When selected, all existing breakpoints are deleted (not simply disabled), and no new breakpoints can be added.

 Current Breakpoints Displays the addresses and line numbers of the current breakpoints and break macros.
-Allows you to select the breakpoints or break macros to be enabled/disabled or deleted.
+Allows you to select the breakpoints or break macros to be enabled/disabled or

-Enable/Disable Disable
+Enable/Disable